 Have you been wrongfully dismissed?

-“Laid off”, “let go”, “position eliminated”, “terminated” – there are many euphemisms for being fired.
+“Laid off”, “let go”, “position eliminated”, “terminated”, “packaged out” – there are many euphemisms for being fired.
 Often, these words hide the truth that the employee has been wrongfully dismissed.

-The good news for is that if you have been fired, terminated, packaged out, laid off, etc., odds are you were wrongfully dismissed, and are entitled to compensation.
+The good news is that if you have been fired, terminated, packaged out, laid off, etc., odds are you were wrongfully dismissed, and are entitled to compensation.

 If you have been fired without notice for any reason other than “just cause,” or if you have been constructively dismissed, you have been wrongfully dismissed .
-Where an employer has “cause” for dismissal, the fired employee is owed nothing other than wages and other entitlements outstanding.
+Where an employer has “cause” for dismissal / termination, the fired employee is owed nothing other than wages and other entitlements outstanding.
 There are several causes that result in wrongful dismissal, including discrimination, retaliation, and constructive dismissal.
 The latter refers to an employer significantly altering a crucial term of an employee’s employment without their consent, such as a material salary reduction.

-“Just cause” is a legal concept, and only a qualified employment law expert can tell you whether you were wrongfully dismissed and, if so, to what you are entitled.
-Your employer might assert that you were fired for cause.
-It is a very difficult test for an employer to meet.
+“Just cause” is a legal concept, and only a qualified employment law lawyer can tell you whether you were wrongfully dismissed and, if so, to what you are entitled.
+Your employer might assert that you were fired for cause, but it is a very difficult test for an employer to meet.
 In this situation, your employer wants you to believe you are entitled to nothing.

 What are wrongfully dismissed employees entitled to?

-Employees who have been wrongfully dismissed are entitled to “reasonable notice”, or, much more frequently, pay in lieu of notice (known as severance).
+Employees who have been wrongfully dismissed are entitled to “reasonable notice”, or, much more frequently, pay in lieu of notice (known as a severance package).

 Should I sign my exit agreement, separation agreement or severance agreement?

 Don’t agree to a severance package or sign an separation agreement or exit agreement until you have spoken with us.
-Although your employer may not tell you this, you have a right to consult a lawyer before signing.
+Although your employer may not tell you this, you have a right to consult an employment lawyer before signing.